hanyaonian/XR-archaeology-app/README.md

 - `yarn start` has been duplicated by the `yarn android` and `yarn ios` because ViroReact does not support Expo Go client.

 - if you are developing using Android, after running `yarn clean`, please rollback the Android Linking of ViroReact in `android` directory, by the [ViroReact Installation Instructions](https://viro-community.readme.io/docs/installation-instructions), or using source controls in Git to revert the changes in `android` directory.

+- using http request in standalone app, use [usesCleartextTraffic](https://docs.expo.dev/versions/latest/sdk/build-properties/) in eas.json, but it's not recommended

 ## Folder structure